Civil Law and the Civil Justice Process: A Client’s Guide

 - Guidance related to the negotiation of settlement agreements including the relationship between settlement agreement negotiations, routinely evaluating the strength of your case and consistently presenting the strongest case possible to maximize your position in settlement agreement discussions

-- Information related to post-trial activities such as the appeals process and the collections process
+- Information related to post-trial activities such as the appeals process and th

 - Additional resources to guide your efforts to find the experts best suited to help with your specific case and additional information that may be helpful based on the area of the law that governs your case